PixelBotGeneralAccess/Pixel-bots-ANU/README.md

 8. The exhibition is fun for kids to play with;
 9. The exhibition is able to attract tourist's attention.

-Based on the customer requirements and their relative importance, we determined the design specifications that needs to be fullfilled in the proof-of-concept prototype.
+Based on the customer requirements and their relative importance, we determined the design specifications that need to be fulfilled in the proof-of-concept prototype.
 These specifications are:
 1. Drawing function in the app;
 2. High resolution of the virtual canvas in the app;
 3. Coloring function in the app;